 Get Your Apartment in Shape to Entertain

-Prior to prepping for the Thanksgiving meal, you’ll want to prep your apartment.
+Prior to preparing for the Thanksgiving meal, you’ll want to prep your apartment.

 Create the Thanksgiving Ambiance